’90 Day Fiancé’: Fans Flock To Aladin Jallali’s Instagram With Flirty Comments

 However, after noticing the rumors about his relationship, Aladin addressed fans, advising them not to believe everything they read and encouraging them to tune into the TLC series to find out the truth.
 Laura also indirectly responded to the rumors, saying she is unable to offer spoilers or details relating to the show due to a non-disclosure agreement penned with the network, as previously reported by The Inquisitr.

-90 Day Fiancé: The Other Way airs on TLC on Mondays.
+TLC’s 90 Day Fiancé: The Other Way airs on Mondays.